BaileyMele/BaileyMele/README.md

 ## Academic Background:
 ### Bachelor of Commerce and Information Technology @ Macquarie University
 #### Major in International Business and Cybersecurity
+Developed a strong passion for cybersecurity and networking, driving my commitment to stay informed on emerging technologies and industry trends.

 <br>

 ## Contact me: